AP source: NFL fines Ravens $250,000 for COVID violations

 The person spoke on condition of anonymity because the discipline has not been announced.

-In Baltimore’s outbreak, 23 players wiound up on the league’s reserve/COVID-19 list, with several coaches and team personnel also affected.
+In Baltimore’s outbreak, 23 players wound up on the league’s reserve/COVID-19 list, with several coaches and team personnel also affected.
 The game with the archrival Steelers eventually was played the following Wednesday, and the Ravens’ matchup with Dallas was moved to Dec.
 8 in a rare Tuesday game.

 Four other teams this year have been fined for multiple protocol violations.
 The Las Vegas Raiders lost a sixth-round selection in 2021 and were fined $500,000, while the New Orleans Saints were stripped of a seventh-rounder and fined $500,000.